Readability

 Buster Keaton is famously misquoted as saying,

-The person who said that was Buster Keaton’s friend, Roscoe Arbuckle (what a name!).
+The person who actually made that quote was Buster Keaton’s friend, Roscoe Arbuckle (what a name!).
 Buster Keaton disagreed with Mr. Arbuckle on that point.

-Without disrespect to Buster Keaton, the average reader in the United States is at a seventh-grade reading level (12 years old).
-I advise you to side with Roscoe Arbuckle and consider writing to that level of reader.
+With no disrespect to Buster Keaton, the average reader in the United States is at a seventh-grade reading level (12 years old).
+I advise you to side with Roscoe Arbuckle on this matter and consider writing to that level of reader.

 "All About Steve"

-I love the movie All About Steve (2009) even though no one else does.
+I love the movie All About Steve (2009) even though no one else in the world does.
 We've shown it to many of our friends, and everyone enjoys it.
-Movie critics hated it.
+Yet, the movie critics hated it.
 This is because movie critics don't know anything.

-The main character in All About Steve is a professional crossword puzzle designer for the local newspaper.
-The story presents many positive, upbeat messages.
-I site one of them here, spoken by the main character, Mary Horowitz:
+The main character in All About Steve, Mary Horowitz, is a professional crossword puzzle designer for her local newspaper.
+One of her messages in the movie is:

 Regarding our fiction, we must ask ourselves, is it readable, is it entertaining, and does it sparkle?